Gretchen Corbett: 1973–1980: The Rockford Files; television

 Corbett moved to Los Angeles under contract to Universal Studios, as one of the last contract players.
-Her first role under contract was in (Conspiracy of Fear) the ninth episode of Kojak (1973).
+Her first role under contract was in "Conspiracy of Fear" the ninth episode of Kojak (1973).
 The same year, she appeared in stage productions of Tennessee Williams's Summer and Smoke, and Shakespeare's As You Like It (portraying Rosalind), held at Drew University in New Jersey.
 Under her Universal contract, Corbett guest-starred in numerous network series in 1974, including Columbo, Gunsmoke, and Banacek.

 In 1974, Corbett joined the cast of NBC's The Rockford Files where she played Beth Davenport, the beleaguered lawyer and sometimes lover of series lead Jim Rockford, a private investigator portrayed by James Garner.
 She appears in 33 episodes (including one uncredited voice-over).
 During Christmas 1974, Corbett survived a house fire at her residence in Hollywood, California, which destroyed nearly all of her belongings and left her with minor injuries.
 After completing the first season of The Rockford Files, Corbett starred in a televised production of the play Knuckle (1975), part of PBS's Hollywood Television Theater, as well as guest-starring on the series Hawaii Five-O and McMillan & Wife.
 On September 13, 1975 she appeared in the television series Emergency! as flight stewardess Sue Hickman who started a relationship with Gage after an in flight emergency brought the two together.
+In that same season, on March 6, 1976, she appeared as a therapy nurse who helped Gage as he recovered from being hit by a car.
 She also appeared in Marcus Welby, M.D., playing the stepmother of a young boy molested by his teacher.

 Corbett appeared as Penny in another PBS televised play, George Kelly's The Fatal Weakness, opposite Eva Marie Saint and Dennis Dugan.

 Corbett left The Rockford Files at the end of the fourth season over a dispute between the show's producers and Universal, who owned Corbett's contract as a contract player.